statmike/What-Is-SAS/README.md

     - [ ] action/actionset/proc cas enabled = viya green
     - [ ] proc on 9.4 workspace only = sas blue
     - [ ] proc on both = yellow
-  - [ ] link related procs
+  - [X] link related procs
-    - [ ] add hyperlinks to edges
+    - [X] add hyperlinks to edges
+    - [ ] label the edges informatively
   - clean up code
-    - [ ] make functions for table and cluster building - partially started
+    - [X] make functions for table and cluster building
-    - [ ] add "_input" to all lists of read in data sources to prevent confusion with created list throughout code
+    - [X] add "_input" to all lists of read in data sources to prevent confusion with created list throughout code
+    - [X] debug actionsets without actions....
+      - [X] deal with duplicate names of actionsets across products and actions with same name as actionset - is this needed or does product > port=actionset:action enough?
+Look at tmMine in VA and VTA
 - [ ] use the completed prototype to break down into layers with hyperlinks to drill through:
   - [ ] Platforms & products
     - [ ] select product: procs & actionsets+actions